ethangraham2001/ba5-summaries/markdown/cs307-final.md

 - `SC` instruction fails in $P_1$
 - The program running in $P_1$ jumps to the beginning of th loop and tries again by issuing a new $LL$ instruction

+## Exercises 06

+**Q1:** Explain three problems with fine-grained locking, assuming that multiple threads are operating on a hash table where each entry points to a linked-list.

+1. Priority Inversion: Lower priority threads hold the locks, preventing higher priority threads from accessing them and progressing
+2. Convoying: Multiple threads are pre-empted by the scheduler to access the locks.
+This leads to a *queue* or *convoy* where threads are waiting to acquire the locks.
+3. Deadlocks/Livelocks

+### Deadlock

+$P_0$ has `lock_0` and needs `lock_1` to proceed. $P_1$ has `lock_1` and needs
+`lock_0` to proceed.
+They won't give up their locks since they need the others lock, thus we have a deadlock

+### Livelock

+Two people meet in a narrow corridor.
+They try and politely move aside to let the other move through, yet they both move in the same direction, and thus the other cannot pass.

+i.e. Two processors $P_0$ and $P_1$ try and change their state to accomodate to the other processor, yet in doing so they block the other once more.

+**Q2:** LL/SC vs. HLE

+Both protocols some cache coherence protocol to detect if another processor is accessing the same memory location.
+Where they differ is that LL/SC won't execute the critical section at all until acquiring lock, whereas HLE involves speculatively executing a critical section and rolling back if it detects that another thread has done so as well *(flushes instructions and tries again)*.

+**Q3:** Failure Criteria for HLE

+- Memory access to the critical section by another processor is detected by the coherence protocol, violating atomocity.
+- Program's critical section is too large to fit in the ROB
+- Memory operations in the critical section conflict in the cache *(such as cache invalidations)*
+- Interrupt *(context-switch)*

+## Exercises 07

+**Q1:** Horizontal waste vs. Vertical Waste

+- Horizontal waste occurs when there aren't enough data independent instructions to fill the whole pipeline width, causing bubbles in the execution units.
+Casued by data-dependencies mainly
+- Vertical waste is when there is no instruction issues by the processor to fill the pipeline length, causing the whole pipeline to stall.
+Caused by long latency events

+**Q3:** Coarse-grain multithreading vs. OS preemption

+- CGMT is done entirely in hardware.
+New Thread's context is loaded from on-chip memory and doesn't require any OS call for the switch.
+- OS preemption, the entire context is written back to memory and replaced with the new thread's context.
+OS preemptions are infrequent

+## Exercises 08

+**Q1:** GPU Steaming Multiprocessor vs. Superscalar CPU

+Both SM and Superscalar CPU fetch, decode and execute instructions.
+Both can operate on multiple data at the same time.

+- SM operates on multiple threads per warp, and CPU operates on multiple instructions in different execution units.
+- SM follows SIMT *(single instruction multiple threads)* where all threads execute the sam set of instructions.
+Performs context switching in hardware and keep a high number of contexts active.
+Allows software-managed caching with shared memory
+- Superscalar CPUs folow MIMD *(multiple instruction multiple data)* where the degree of parallelism is in the instructions.
+Keep a lmited number of contexts in hardware.
+Only has hardware managed caching.

+**Q2:** What is thread divergence?

+Thread divergence occurs when a warp executes a branch, and thus different threads from that warm execute different instructions, violating the whole idea of the SIMT model.
+Lowers the performance of GPUs.

+**Q3:** GPU memory hierarchy

+- **Shared memory:** Shared by all threads in a single block.
+Explicitly managed
+- **Local memory:** L1 cache backs the local memory and an L2 cache backs the local and global memory.
+- **Global memory:** Graphics DDR memory shared by all threads across all blocks.

+We can optimize performance by allocating shared memory for the frequently used data elements.
+Reduces overhead related to the high access latency of global memory.